 The smile may be more useful in defusing a negative situation than any persuasion.
 It is the easiest way to uplift someone’s day, especially a stranger who may be experiencing tough times.

-To Celebrate World Happy Day, these Stories and Photos will Ignite Your Smile…
+Celebrate World Happy Day With these Stories and Photos to Ignite Your Smile…

-SHARE some Good News with your Friends to Help them Smile! –Photo (top) Giacomo Pirozzi for UNICEF
+SHARE some Good News with your Friends to Help them Smile!
+(Top Photo by Giacomo Pirozzi for UNICEF)